One thing many families may not be thankful for come this Nov. 24 is the price of food.

 Many things this year are more expensive, but there’s still plenty to be grateful for.

-We found that federal data shows cheese and milk are actually the same or cheaper versus a year ago.
+We found that federal data shows 8-ounce blocks of some cheeses are cheaper versus a year ago, as is a half-gallon of milk.

-The price of sweet potatoes has shifted up by only 1 cent per pound since last year.
+And the average price of green beans has shifted up by only 1 cent per pound since last year, which is sure to make some folks jolly.